hammadmirzaa/Cure-Point/README.md

 - Deployed using GitHub Pages for easy access and sharing.

 ## Deployment
+The App is deployed using vercel app `https://cure-point.vercel.app/`

 ## Getting Started

 To run the project locally:

-1. Clone this repository: `git clone https://github.com/hammadmirzaa/CurePoint.git`
+1. Clone this repository: `git clone https://github.com/hammadmirzaa/Cure-Point.git`
 2. Navigate to the project directory: `cd Cure-Point`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`